Environmental Impact Statement for the Construction Permit for the Kairos Hermes Test Reactor – Final Report (NUREG-2263)

-After weighing the environmental, economic, technical, and other benefits against environmental and other costs, and considering reasonable alternatives, the NRC staff recommends, unless safety issues mandate otherwise, that the NRC issue the CP to Kairos.
+After weighing the environmental, economic, technical, and other benefits against environmental and other costs, and considering reasonable alternatives, the NRC staff recommends, unless safety issues mandate otherwise, that the NRC issue the CP to Kairos once the NHPA Section 106 process is complete.
 The NRC staff based its recommendation on the following factors:

-- the NRC staff’s review of Kairos’ environmental report (included as part of the CP application) and associated responses from Kairos to requests from the NRC staff for clarifying information;
+- the NRC staff’s review of Kairos’s environmental report (included as part of the CP application and revised in March 2023) and associated responses from Kairos to requests from the NRC staff for clarifying information;

 - the NRC staff’s review of comments received as part of the scoping process;